 - Remember Trash and Recycling: If you are out of town on a trash/recycle day, make arrangements with your neighbors.
 The lack of a trash can on pick up day can be a red flag that you are gone.
 Also, if your trash can and recycle bin sit down at the curb after being emptied, that is a pretty good indication that you’re not home.

 - Set Your Alarm: We have a really nice alarm system.
 It’s high tech and awesome.
 But it is user dependent.
 We have definitely gone out of town in the past and forgotten to set it.
 Obviously, it can’t do any good if it’s not on.
+However, we have the ability to set it from our mobile device if we forget to arm it prior to leaving town.
+And, we have a feature where we can turn on lights and check cameras from our phones too.
+Investing in your safety and then USING your investment is never a waste!

 - Invest in Outdoor Lighting: We have changed most of the lighting on the sides and rear of our house to motion sensor lights.
 Although we also like turning on our other outdoor lighting, the motion sensor lights are a great deterrent to anyone exploring your property.
 It is simple to have these always on and they do not depend on us leaving lights on full time while we are away.